seedante/SDECollectionViewAlbumTransition/README.md

 ![set the delegate](https://raw.githubusercontent.com/seedante/SDECollectionViewAlbumTransition/PinchPopTransition/Config2.png)

-Or, you want to set it in the code.
 - At the last, add a line code in your UICollectionView's delegate:

         override func collectionView(collectionView: UICollectionView, didSelectItemAtIndexPath indexPath: NSIndexPath) {